gabrielrsp/gabrielrsp/README.md

 I recently participated in the hackathon of the Federal University of Goias where my team and I developed a project to help students in the preparation of the final thesis and we won the first place.

-These are some of my published projects

-www.appmyshelf.com - Application for collection of books, notes, quotes and storage of files from Kindle ebooks.

-https://appvuttr.netlify.app - Application for for managing tools with their respective names, links, descriptions and tags.

 **My current stack:**